esogin/seagrassOmics/notebooks/bin_annotation.md

 date
 ```

+Notes on AntiSMASH Analysis
+1. The above script works but only at the moment with antismash 4.1, instead upload mags to webserver interface and save results for interperation later.
+(OK- only 25 mags, if more then consider reimplementing)

+2. Initial impressions
+	2a.
+MAG metabat.232 contains 67 gene clusters that have antismash ID's domains, this is pretty high given that most MAGS (in general) have much lower or no antibiotic gene clusters.
+This mag is a Cellvibrionaceae and classified iwthin the genus teredinibacter, would be interesting to see how closely related it with other members of the group.
+However, elevated abundance really only higher inside one library within the meadow.
+Check 16S reads.

+	2b.
+In general, our mags have biosynthetic gene clusters for antiSMASH natural products.
+A lot are caracterized in the terpene and NRPS (non ribosomal peptide synthetase cluster) categories.
+Terpenes are interesting as they are largely produced by plants. **Might be worth while checking OTHER outside MAGS for gimilar gene clusters**

+	2c.
+Idea: Check seagrass genome paper for terpenes in genome reptor, do we know if seagrasses are producing them?
+Has this been characterized.
+		- in genome paper suggests that terpenoid genes are reduced to only 2 genes, anything else making terpenoids?

 ### 2. Annotate genomes in Patric

 1. Sediment bins that are more abundant inside the seagrass meadows then outside were uploaded to patric on May 22, 2019.

+2. In order to annotate each bin in patric, we need to privide some level of classification.
+Try to use the GTBTK results to fill in this field and proceed to annotate all bins.
+Bin anntoation results stored in subfolder: annotation.

 ### 3. Annotate genomes with prokka
 ```bash